Fresh Herb Salt is so easy to make. The perfect way to preserve all those wonderful garden and market herbs.

 If you are a fan of compound butter, this vibrant green salt using fresh herbs will be right up your alley.

-Recently a good friend of mine messaged me and asked if I had ever heard of fresh herb salt?
+Recently a good friend of mine messaged me and asked if I had ever heard of herb-infused salt?
 Other than processed seasonings you find at the store, I said no.